 - decode these video sequences and store this raw data for proper model encoding to generate a trace.
 As an example, the decoded video sequence is 2K x 2K at 120 fps for each source buffer.

 A shorter version of the raw data is then encoded in with different parameters to create some statistical output that allows to estimate the performance of a video codec when used with different configurations.
 For this purpose, initially a set of encoding parameters are used to understand the impact of each of the parameters for the resulting bitrate and quality.
 This information is then used for the modelling.
-Details of these results are provided in clause 5.5.2.2.

-Finally, the longer sequence is encoded only with a small subset of parameters in order to generate the V-Trace
+Based on the above model findings, it considered to only generate two V-Traces for the entire sequence to keep data handling manageable as shown in Figure 5.5.2-1.
+One V-Trace is generated for Intra coding only, the other one is generated for predictive coding.

+The V-Traces are combined to document relevant statistics for each frame.

+Figure 5.5.2-1 V-Trace Generation

+For the purpose of this TR, a modelling is provided Annex A.

+5.5.3 V-Trace Format

+For each frame in the video sequence, the information as documented in Table 5.5.3-1 is provided.